vmware-tanzu/application-accelerator-samples/doc/buildDeploy.md

 ### Build and Deploy as Separate Commands

-When breaking the build and deploy into separate commands, it may be easier to specify the location of the build's out put artifacts.
+When breaking the build and deploy into separate commands, it may be easier to specify the location of the build's output artifacts.
 Run the following commands to build the workloads, output the artifacts to a directly named `build`, and then deploy the workloads from the `build` output directory:

 ```